 On May 28, 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
 This new standard was issued in conjunction with the International Accounting Standards Board (IASB) and is designed to create a single, principles-based process by which all businesses calculate revenue.
 The new standard replaces numerous individual, industry-specific revenue rules found in U.S. generally accepted accounting principles and is required to be adopted in fiscal years beginning after December 15, 2017 and for interim periods therein.
 The new standard may be applied using the "full retrospective" or "modified retrospective" approach.
-As of November 26, 2016, we have not yet determined the method of adoption nor the impact that ASU No. 2014-09 will have on our reported revenue or results of operations.
+We are currently in the process of evaluating our various revenue streams to determine the impact of adopting ASU No. 2014-09.
+We currently believe that the adoption of ASU No. 2014-09 will not significantly change the recognition of revenues associated with the delivery of onsite presentations and facilitator material sales.
+However, the recognition of revenues associated with intellectual property licenses, such as our All Access Pass, and other revenue streams may be impacted by the new standard.
+As of February 28, 2017, we have not yet determined the method of adoption nor the full impact that ASU No. 2014-09 will have on our reported revenue or results of operations.

 In April 2016, the FASB issued ASU 2016-10, Revenue from Contracts with Customers (Topic 606) - Identifying Performance Obligations and Licensing.
 The guidance in ASU 2016-10 clarifies aspects of Topic 606 related to identifying performance obligations and the licensing implementation guidance, while retaining the related core principles for those areas.
 The effective date and transition requirements for ASU 2016-10 are the same as the effective date and transition requirements for Topic 606 (ASU 2014-09) discussed above.
-While we do not expect the adoption of ASU 2016-10 to have a material effect on our business, we are evaluating the potential impact that the adoption of ASU 2016-10 may have on our financial position, results of operations, and cash flows.
+As of February 28, 2017, we have not yet determined the full impact that ASU No. 2016-10 will have on our reported revenue or results of operations.

 On February 25, 2016, the FASB issued ASU No. 2016-02, Leases.
 The new lease accounting standard is the result of a collaborative effort with the IASB (similar to the new revenue standard described above), although some differences remain between the two standards.
 This new standard will affect all entities that lease assets and will require lessees to recognize a lease liability and a right-of-use asset for all leases (except for short-term leases that have a duration of less than one year) as of the date on which the lessor makes the underlying asset available to the lessee.
 For lessors, accounting for leases is substantially the same as in prior periods.
 For public companies, the new lease standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted for all entities.
 For leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, lessees and lessors must apply a modified retrospective transition approach.
-While we expect the adoption of this new standard will increase reported assets and liabilities, as of November 26, 2016, we have not yet determined the full impact that the adoption of ASU 2016-02 will have on our financial statements.
+While we expect the adoption of this new standard will increase reported assets and liabilities, as of February 28, 2017, we have not yet determined the full impact that the adoption of ASU 2016-02 will have on our financial statements.